conda/conda/docs/source/building/environment-vars.rst

         - LD_LIBRARY_PATH # [linux]
         - DYLD_LIBRARY_PATH # [osx]

-If an inherited variable was missing from your shell environment, it will be assigned the value ``<UNDEFINED>``.
+If an inherited variable was missing from your shell environment, it will remain unassigned, but a warning will be issued noting that it has no value assigned.

 NOTE: Inheriting environment variables like this can make it difficult for others to reproduce binaries from source with your recipe.
 This feature should be